nithish333/AngularExpenseCal/README.md

 # Angexpensecalculator

-Basically a todo list without any styling.
-Contains add, edit, remove buttons.
-When clicked on edit, the form input fields are populated with selected list values.
-Displays buttons dynamically based on edit button is clicked or not
+1. Basically a plain expense tracker to write your expenses name and amount without any styling.
+2. Contains add, edit, remove buttons.
+3. When clicked on edit, the form input fields are populated with selected list values.
+4. Displays buttons dynamically based on edit button is clicked or not.
+5. Shows the total expense at the bottom